 Allows the choice of method used to set the hourly minimum OA damper position.
 This keyword only has an effect on the minimum damper position with any specified outside air economizer operation working as specified (or defaulted) via the economizer related keywords.
-For system without an economizer, or with the economizer feature not specified, this keyword is operational but specifies how the outside air damper position is controlled each hour.
-Using this keyword, previous releases of DOE-2 allowed the minimum OA damper position to be set hourly based on the design OA fraction either as a fraction of the design system flow (FRAC-OF-DESIGN) or the hourly system flow (FRAC-OF-HOURLY); this keyword was not available for zonal systems (UVT, HP, PTAC.)
+For systems without an economizer, or with the economizer feature not specified, this keyword is operational but specifies how the outside air damper position to be set hourly based on the design OA fraction either as a fraction of the design system flow (FRAC-OF-DESIGN) or the hourly system flow (FRAC-OF-HOURLY); this keyword was not available for zonal systems (UVT, HP, PTAC.)
 This has been modified to allow the modeling of two types of demand controlled ventilation (DCV) sensor placements: sensing the average zone requirement (such as placement of a sensor in the return air) and sensing the highest zone requirement (such as placing sensors in each zone or the critical zone.)
 If the MIN-AIR-SCH is specified, its hourly specified value will always be used (even if MIN-OA-METHOD is specified) unless the hourly scheduled value is - 999.
 MIN-OA-METHOD is now used by zonal systems to add DCV to each zone unit.
 When INDOOR-FAN-MODE = INTERMITTANT in FC systems, during the hours when DCV is active (MIN-OA-METHOD = DCV codeword and MIN-AIR-SCH, if specified, has an hourly value of -999.) the INDOOR-FAN-MODE is switched to CONTINUOUS for that hour.